 Other motor fuels

-Unlike most other items in the CPI where individual item categories are sampled, all five motor fuel categories are automatically selected at any sampled motor fuel retailer in the current survey.
-Prices are collected as a per-gallon pricing unit, and include excise and sales taxes.
+Unlike most other items in the CPI where individual item categories are sampled, other motor fuels categories are automatically selected at every sampled motor fuel retailer in the current survey.
+Prices are collected daily as a per-gallon pricing unit, and include excise and sales taxes.

-CPI data collectors must first determine the type of motor fuel priced by observing the motor fuel pump at the outlet.
+CPI data collectors must first determine the type of other motor fuel priced by observing the other motor fuel pump at the outlet.
+Additional information on the sampling process is available in the Design chapter of the CPI section of the Handbook of Methods.
 The following are characteristics that would be identified:

-Because motor fuels are usually available, there are few item replacements caused by item availability.
+Because prices for other motor fuels are usually available, there are few item replacements caused by item availability.
 Nevertheless, if a replacement is needed and it is essentially the same as the predecessor item, the CPI treats any price difference between the replacement item and its predecessor as pure price change.
-If the characteristics of the item changed and the reported change is one that provides little value to the consumer, the CPI will show the unadjusted price change.

 Access data for motor fuel in our online database.